Chapter 7: The Proclamation

 “Here’s five baden.”
 The officer grasped at his belt.

 “Ten.”
-Jonathan pressed harder into the officer’s throat.
+Jonathan pressed the point harder into his throat.

 “Ten.”
-The giant tossed the coins onto the ground.
+The giant tossed the coins to the farmer.

-The commandant rolled over.
-Groaning as he straightened, he threw a spray of dirt at the knight.
+The commandant rolled to his knees, groaning.
+As he straightened up, he flung a spray of dirt at the knight.

-The giant stood, wincing.
+The commandant, too slow, looked at his own blade, still on the ground.
+It was just out of reach.
 “You’ll live to regret this, knight.
 I’m Commandant Greysun.
-None harms a soldier of the king without penalty.”
+None cross a soldier of the king without penalty.”

 “I wish you were wrong, Commandant,” Jonathan replied.
 “These are dark days when the king’s soldiers fail to uphold his laws, and nobles fail to protect the people.”

 “Be careful, little one.
-Perhaps you can best me with a sword.
-The Lord of Lorness doesn’t take lightly those who speak unfavorably of him.”
+You might be able to best me with a sword, but the Lord of Lorness doesn’t take lightly those who speak unfavorably of him.”

 Jonathan’s eyes flashed.
 “Perhaps, you would pass on my greetings?”

 “Fool!”
-The giant shot back.
+The giant snarled.
 “You’d do better to pick a fight with the Serpent himself, rather than provoke Lord Melazera.
 His dungeons are a sorry place for any mother to pick up the bones of her son.”

-Jonathan’s friends flanked him.
-He bowed to the commandant.
-“May you heal quickly, in the name of J’shua Ha Mashiach, the son of the God of Truth.”
+Jonathan’s friends sheathed their weapons and withdrew as he bowed to the commandant.
+“Perhaps.
+But, in the name of J’shua Ha Mashiach, the son of the God of Truth, I bid you a good day.”

 The knights approached the farmer, who thanked them profusely.
 People in the market cheered, clapped them on the back, and offered congratulations.